Daniele di Bonaventura / bandoneon, piano

 Considered the best bandoneonist in Italy, Daniele di Bonaventura has performed at most important festivals both in Italy and abroad, across Europe, and in Africa, Asia and South America.
 He has recorded and performed with: Enrico Rava, Paolo Fresu, Stefano Bollani, Miroslav Vitous, Rita Marcotulli, David Liebman, Omar Sosa, Flavio Boltro, Dino Saluzzi, Javier Girotto, Peppe Servillo, Francesco Guccini, Guinga, Paolo Vinaccia, Mathias Eick and many more.
 In 2003 he composed, arranged and played his “Suite for Bandoneon e Orchestra” with the Orchestra Filarmonica Marchigiana, and, very recently (and enthusiastically hailed by audience and critics), a revised (and matured) version of it with the Orchestra del Teatro V. E. di Messina.

 Daniele di Bonaventura has recorded over 50 albums for labels such as Via Veneto Jazz, Philology, Manifesto, Felmay, Amiata Records, Splasc(H), World Music, CCn’C Records.
 For Harmonia Mundi Record he composed and recorded his work “Sine Nomine” for Bandoneon and String Quartet.
 He featured on Miroslav Vitous’ CD “Universal Syncopation II” (ECM), winner (Album of the Year 2007) of the German Record Critics’ Award (Preis der Deutschen Schallplattenkritik).
 For ECM he also recorded “Mistico Mediterraneo” with Paolo Fresu and Corsican vocal ensemble A Filetta.
 In 2013 he released his double CD “Nadir (Tǔk Music), playing both bandoneon and piano.
 In 2014 he contributed to the soundtrack of Ermanno Olmi’s movie “Torneranno i prati”.
 A year later ECM released “In maggiore”, his duo album with Fresu, the recording session of which was filmed by filmmaker Fabrizio Ferraro (the documentary “Wenn aus dem Himmel…” has been internationally screened and recently also released as DVD).
-The latest output is self-produced “Live” - a live album recorded with his quartet Band’Uniòn.
+The latest output is self-produced “Garofani Rossi” - an extraordinary album of popular songs of revolution and Resistance gathered from around the world, re-arranged for and recorded with his quartet Band’Uniòn.